 3. This Act, with the exception of Part VIII or where the contrary intention appears, shall not apply to or in relation to any ship belonging to the naval, military or air forces of Singapore or any other country.

-—(1) The Minister may appoint a Director of Marine and a Deputy Director of Marine.
+—(1) The Authority may appoint a Director of Marine and a Deputy Director of Marine.

 (3) The Director may appoint such number of officers as he thinks fit for the purpose of carrying out all or any of the functions conferred on the Director by this Act.

 (4) The Director may delegate to any officer appointed under this section all or any of the powers conferred on the Director by this Act, except the powers conferred by section 113.

 —(1) The Director may appoint, either generally or for special purposes or on special occasions, any person to be a surveyor of ships or a radio surveyor for the purposes of this Act.